 - Direct contact with an infected person

-Hepatitis is diagnosed by a blood test.
-The incubation period for Hepatitis A is between 15 and 50 days with the average being 30 days.
+Diagnosis is by a blood test.
+The incubation period is between 15 and 50 days with the average being 30 days.
 There is no medical treatment for this condition with symptoms being relieved by rest and an adequate fluid intake.
 Medical advice is to also limit consumption of alcohol and unnecessary medication to reduce the load on the liver.

-Hepatitis B is the most common form of liver infection in the world.
-Once in the bloodstream, the Hepatitis B virus travels to the liver and multiplies thereby triggering the body’s immune response.
+This is the most common form of liver infection in the world.
+Once in the bloodstream, the virus travels to the liver and multiplies thereby triggering the body’s immune response.
 Untreated, it can lead to cirrhosis of the liver, liver cancer or liver failure.

-It is reported that two billion people worldwide have been infected with Hepatitis B. It is most prevalent in sub-Saharan Africa and South East Asia.
+It is reported that two billion people worldwide have been infected.
+It is most prevalent in sub-Saharan Africa and South East Asia.
 Incidence is also high in the Amazon, Pacific islands, Mediterranean countries and parts of eastern Europe.
 Infection rates are lower in the Middle East and India with Hepatitis Australia reporting that 2-5% of these populations are infected.

-Symptoms of Hepatitis B include fatigue, nausea, loss of appetite and pain in the upper right abdomen.
+Symptoms include fatigue, nausea, loss of appetite and pain in the upper right abdomen.
 Sufferers may also experience joint pain, rash, jaundice and dark urine.
-The typical incubation period for Hepatitis B is 10 weeks but can range from 2-6 months.
+The typical incubation period is 10 weeks but can range from 2-6 months.

-As a blood borne virus, transmission of Hepatitis B usually occurs via sexual contact, intravenous drug use and close contact with infected individuals.
+As a blood borne virus, transmission usually occurs via sexual contact, intravenous drug use and close contact with infected individuals.
 Exposure to blood products and needles (eg tattoos, piercings, acupuncture and dental work) also increases the risk.
-Travelling to areas where the incidence of Hepatitis B carriers is high will also intensify the risk of contracting the virus.
+Travelling to areas where the incidence of carriers is high will also intensify the risk of contracting the virus.

-Symptoms of Hepatitis C are similar to those of other strains (eg fatigue, loss of appetite, nausea, dark urine, abdominal pain and jaundice).
+Symptoms are similar to those of other strains (eg fatigue, loss of appetite, nausea, dark urine, abdominal pain and jaundice).
 According to the Center for Disease Control and Prevention, travellers’ risk for contracting Hepatitis C is generally low but caution is recommended.
-There is presently no vaccination available for Hepatitis C.
+There is presently no vaccination available.